Iotic-Labs/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/step1.md

 ### Visibility

+Visibility determines if your twin can be found in search.
 You can either keep your twin PRIVATE or make it PUBLIC.

-Just press enter to use the default `PUBLIC`.
+Just press enter to use the default: `PUBLIC`.

 ### Properties

-For now, to keep it simple, we won't add any properties.
+Properties allow you to add additional information Twins, enabling more granular information and complex relationships to be built into your ecosystem.
+For example you could give your twins Categories or list the Manu factory of machinery allowing you to easily find all the twins that match your interest.

-TODO:?
+You can read more about properties [here](https://docs.iotics.com/docs/tutorial-4-adding-properties).

-So just press enter here.
+For now, let's keep it simple, just press enter here.

 ### Tags

-Tags are useful for things like 'category' or other markers.
+Tags are useful for use as markers, such as categories.
+For the purpose of this tutorial we'll treat them the same as properties.

-Lets just add a single category:
+Lets just add a single category tag for now:

 `cat_house`{{execute}}